tamaragevorgyan/gettyimages-api/documentation/endpoints/lightbox/UpdateLightboxHeader.md

 UpdateLightboxHeader
 -------------
 The UpdateLightboxHeader operation allows you to update the lightbox header details that were specified when the lightbox was created.
+This operation should only be called by the owner of the lightbox.

 ###Endpoint
 Use the following endpoint to access this operation: